 A brief background on WeWork… they are (were) a fast-growing company in the shared office space industry.
 Even though this industry has been around for a while, WeWork is credited with updating it (making it cool) and offering additional perks that competitors are not offering.
 The business took off and as you can see by the chart to the left, drew some sizable investments from notable financial firms.
 This support not only drove their private valuation to over $100 billion, but it also provided the capital for WeWork to continue to lease new office space across the country.

 Fast forward to today (or the past month) when WeWork began to take the steps to take their company public… this is when things began to go sideways.
 When a company decides to go public, they need to produce documents, financials, etc. for potential public investors to peruse, dissect, and analyze with a fine-tooth comb.
-Well, it appears (as typically happens), the public investor is a little more detailed then the handful of private investors already invested in the company.
+Well, it appears (as typically happens), the public investor is a little more detailed than the handful of private investors already invested in the company.

 Anything wrong (or at least questionable) that you can think of was found within the WeWork filing.
 Items directly related to the eccentric CEO/Founder to the path to profitability (or lack thereof) to the existing dire capital needs were uncovered by potential investors.
 Even before WeWork can get out and start their road show (where a company begins promoting their pending IPO), the IPO was shelved.
 It became clear that WeWork’s worth was nowhere near $100 billion (or even $20 billion).
 If they came public at such a low valuation the majority of their existing private investors would be underwater on their investment on the day the stock came public!
 This is not how it’s supposed to work.
 Early investors are supposed to be rewarded for taking a leap at the outset.

-Needless to say, WeWork has not come public (as of this writing) and their biggest investor, SoftBank, bailed them out with a sizeable investment to keep them afloat (i.e., in business).
+Needless to say, WeWork has not come public (as of this writing) and their biggest investor, SoftBank, bailed them out with a sizable investment to keep them afloat (i.e., in business).
 WeWork needed the IPO in order to raise necessary capital to keep their business, well, in business.
 A horrific ending (or near ending) that only highlights the power and importance of the American stock market.

 The highlights we are referencing have nothing to do with specific companies but more of the structure of the stock market and the requirements of companies seeking to (or already) list their stock on any of these exchanges.
 Some aspects that most of us overlook but somewhat form the foundation for our capitalism.